Anita Roddick

-Dame Anita Lucia Roddick DBE (23 October 1942 – 10 September 2007) was a British businesswoman, human rights activist and environmental campaigner, best known as the founder of The Body Shop, now The Body Shop International Limited, a cosmetics company producing and retailing natural beauty products which shaped ethical consumerism.
-The company was one of the first to prohibit the use of ingredients tested on animals in some of its products and one of the first to promote fair trade with developing countries.
+Dame Anita Lucia Roddick DBE (23 October 1942 – 10 September 2007) was a British businesswoman, human rights activist and environmental campaigner, best known as the founder of The Body Shop, The Body Shop International Limited, a cosmetics company producing and retailing natural beauty products which shaped ethical consumerism.
+The company was one of the first to prohibit the use of products being tested on animals in some of its products and one of the first to promote fair trade with developing countries.

 Roddick was involved in activism and campaigning for environmental and social issues, including involvement with Greenpeace and The Big Issue.
 In 1990, Roddick founded Children on the Edge, a charitable organisation which helps disadvantaged children in Eastern Europe, Africa and Asia.
 She believed that business should offer a form of moral leadership, being a more powerful force in society than religion or government.

-In the late 1990s, she became involved in advocating for the Angola Three, African-American prisoners at the Louisiana State Penitentiary who had already been held in solitary confinement for decades.
+In the early 2000s, she became involved in advocating for the Angola Three, African-American prisoners at the Louisiana State Penitentiary who had already been held in solitary confinement for decades.
 She helped raise international awareness and funds to aid in their appeals of flawed trials.

+Early life

+Roddick was born in a bomb shelter in Littlehampton, Sussex.
+She was one of four children of Gilda (née de Vito), wife of restaurateur Donato Perella.
+Her biological father was Donato's cousin, Henry Perilli, an ice-cream and soda bar proprietor.

+Roddick was educated in Littlehampton, at St Joseph's Convent and Maude Allen secondary modern school.
+She then trained as a schoolteacher at Newton Park College of Education in Bath, following which she taught history and English at Maude Allen school.

 The Body Shop

-Roddick opened the first Body Shop in 1976, with the goal of earning an income for herself and her two daughters while her husband was away in South America.
+Roddick opened her first Body Shop in Brighton, England in 1976, with the goal of earning an income for herself and her two daughters while her husband was away in South America.
 She wanted to provide quality skincare products in refillable containers and sample sizes, all marketed with truth rather than hype.
 She opened her second shop six months later.
 On her husband's return, he joined the business.